 Related Reading: Fixing a Toxic Relationship – 21 Ways To Heal TOGETHER

 The final thing to do is evaluate if the relationship is worth your time and efforts.
 Dr. Bhonsle says, “We pay for everything with time.
 It’s the most precious currency in the world.
 Decide if the relationship, and by extension your boyfriend, deserves this currency of yours.”

 You’re saying that the toxic boyfriend is making life hell, but still dating him.
 What do you have to lose if you continue this relationship?
 Is the risk very great?
 If the answer to this is a yes, then leave your toxic partner and prioritize yourself.
 “Look out for the relationship by all means.
 But also look out for yourself.”
 If ending a toxic relationship is the wise choice (albeit a painful one), we should not hesitate to make it.

 This boils down to the question of whether you see a happy and healthy future with them.
 Is the long-term viable?
 Do you want to get rid of the toxic boyfriend?

 So many questions only you can answer.

-I have a feeling that you’ve got a lot on your mind after reading this.
+I have a feeling that you’ve got a lot on your mind after reading this as you are trying to think of the early signs of a toxic relationship in your own partner.
 Make yourself a cup of coffee, or two, and have a good thinking session.
 I trust you to make a good decision, and you’re equipped with all the info you need!
+And if you’re still perplexed, then we’ve got your back.
+Bonobology has a skilled panel of counselors that are only a click away and can help you deal with all your worries.
 My very best wishes to you – adieu!